FactSet

-FactSet Research Systems Inc., trading as FactSet (NYSE: FDS), is an American financial data and software company headquartered in Norwalk, Connecticut, United States.
+FactSet Research Systems Inc., trading as FactSet, is an American financial data and software company headquartered in Norwalk, Connecticut, United States.
 The company provides integrated data and software.
-For fiscal year 2021, Fact Sets total ASV and professional services revenues were $1.68 billion.
-Fact Sets total market value is approximately $15 Billion.
+For fiscal year 2024, FactSet's total ASV and professional services revenues were $2.2 billion.
+FactSet's total market value is approximately $17 billion.

 FactSet provides client support & learning, implementation services, business advisory, data delivery, index services, portfolio data management, and transition services.

-Fact Sets competitors include Bloomberg L.P., Refinitiv, and S&P Global.
+FactSet's competitors include Bloomberg L.P., LSEG, and S&P Global.

 History

 1977–1980

 FactSet was founded by Howard Wille and Chuck Snyder in 1978.
 Their partnership began in 1977 when the two worked on Wall Street at Faulkner, Dawkins & Sullivan.

 As computers became more prominent at the end of the 1970s, Wille and Snyder thought the industry was changing.
-When Shearson purchased Faulkner, Dawkins and Sullivan and the company started to expand, Wille and Snyder decided to set out on their own and test their idea for a company that could deliver computer-based financial information.
+When Shearson purchased Faulkner, Dawkins & Sullivan and the company started to expand, Wille and Snyder decided to set out on their own and test their idea for a company that could deliver computer-based financial information.
 At the time, companies had to purchase raw data directly from a vendor such as Compustat, then hire programmers to make the data user-friendly.
 Wille and Snyder's vision would offer usable data directly to the client.

-Originally, all data was delivered to clients on papers, often by bike messenger.
-The first and namesake product was a program called "Company FactSet," which produced a four-page company analysis report using the Value Line database.
-Today, FactSet users connect to FactSet's private network via WAN, Internet, and wireless devices.
+Originally, all data was delivered to clients on paper, often by bike messenger.
+The original namesake product was a program called "Company FactSet," which produced a four-page company analysis report using the Value Line database.
+Today, users access FactSet's private network via WAN, Internet, and wireless devices.

 1981–1989

-In the early 1980s, FactSet employees numbered fewer than 10.
-In 1981, Snyder found a way to download data from the FactSet computer into Visicalc, meaning that clients could retrieve data from a database directly into a spreadsheet.
+In the early 1980s, FactSet had fewer than ten employees.
+In 1981, Snyder found a way to download data from the FactSet computer into Visicalc, allowing clients to retrieve data from a database directly into a spreadsheet.
 For the first time, several steps in the process were eliminated, making the data download process dramatically quicker.

 In 1984, FactSet added limited screening capabilities, which were expanded in 1988 with the introduction of Universal Screening, which allowed users to stipulate their own screening criteria.
-Another development during the 1980s was the 1989 release of the company's Private Database Service.
+Another development was the 1989 release of the company's Private Database Service.
 Users could now store proprietary data and integrate it with their own information to perform custom analysis.

 Former Chairman Philip A. Hadley joined the company as a consultant in 1985.